cse110-fall22-group35/cse110-fall22-group35/specs/pitch/markdown-pitch.md

 ### User Stories
 As a student in college, I want to find some good books to help me study, so that I can do better in classes.

+As an older person who loves to read, I would love to have a very easy website to use so that I can find new books to read.

 ## System Diagram (Draft)